-Why wait until summer to schedule a vacation?
-You can easily fill up a week or more with all there is to see and do around the inn during the winter months.
+Enjoy Western New York any season of the year.
+You can easily fill up a week or more with all there is to see and do around the inns central location.
 From special exhibits at art galleries to riding a bicycle on the ice, there is something for everyone in the Clarence and Buffalo area.

 - Albright-Knox Art Gallery: Now through February 19, 2017, visitors can explore Picasso: The Artist and His Models.
 The second installment of the “Transformations in Modern Art” exhibition series features paintings, sculptures, drawings, and prints from the gallery as well as select pieces from European and other American museums. http://www.albrightknox.org/